Bastards of Young

 "Bastards of Young" is a song written by Paul Westerberg and recorded by his band The Replacements for their fourth studio album Tim (1985).
 Inspired by Westerberg's sister Mary and the band's feelings of alienation, the song has been described as an "anthem" and features a Who-inspired guitar intro.

 Though not released as a single, the song's minimalist music video, which pointed a camera at a speaker throughout, gained notoriety.
-The song was infamously performed on Saturday Night Live, where Westerberg's use of profanity in an off-mike comment earned the ire of producer Lorne Michaels.
+The song was performed on Saturday Night Live, where Westerberg's use of profanity in an off-mike comment earned the ire of producer Lorne Michaels.
 Since its release, the song has received critical acclaim and has been named by many music writers as one of the band's greatest songs.
 In 2021, the song was ranked by magazine Consequence of Sound as one of the 50 best punk rock songs of all time.

 Background

 "Bastards of Young" was written by Replacements frontman Paul Westerberg, who labored over the song's lyrics over multiple drafts.
 The song's topic of alienation was inspired in part by Westerberg's sister Mary, who left their hometown of Minneapolis to search for acting roles in New York City.
 Westerberg commented, "To me, a part of that song is about my sister who felt the need ... to be something by going somewhere else.
 It is sort of the Replacements feeling the same way ... not knowing where we fit.
 It's our way of reaching a hand out and saying, 'We are right along with you.
 We are just as confused.

 The lyric "Income tax deduction, one hell of a function" alluded to two things: Westerberg's worry that the band was only being used as a write off by their label, and the fact that Westerberg's mother induced his birth early on New Year's Eve to get a tax break.
 The chorus lyric "Wait on the sons of no one" was often misconstrued as "We are the sons of no one"; Westerberg himself admitted to forgetting the true lyric until author Bob Mehr pointed this out.
 Westerberg further commented that the line was taken from the Bible.

 The minimalist guitar opening of "Bastards of Young," like the intros of many Replacements songs from the period, was based on early Who records that Westerberg admired.
 The song's coda features Westerberg repeating "Take it, it's yours" over drummer Chris Mars' repeated drum fills.